Creative Tableaux, an all-inclusive intergenerational & multidisciplinary educational program

 Creative Tableaux is the continuation of our successful 2021 “Tableaux of Amico Fritz”.

 Over the span of 2021 to 2022, we had the privilege of engaging with 4000 students and community members.
-In June 2023, we furthered our commitment to enriching lives by conducting a series of school and community workshops, masterclasses and working-based learning internships and extended invitations to these enthusiastic participants for a complimentary performance of Mozart’s timeless masterpiece, Don Giovanni, at Riverside Theater on June 17th.
-The night our audience, comprised of passionate individuals from diverse backgrounds, including members of God’s Love We Deliver, the LGTBQ Center of NYC, The Hudson Guild, and several public schools, enthusiastically filled the venue, resulting in a sold-out show.
+In June 2023 and 2024, we furthered our commitment to enriching lives by conducting a series of school and community workshops, masterclasses and working-based learning internships and extended invitations to these enthusiastic participants for a complimentary performance of Mozart’s timeless masterpiece, Don Giovanni, at Riverside Theater on June 17th 2023 and Donizetti’s Elixir of Love at the Flea Theater on June 1st and 2nd 2024.
+Our audience, comprised of passionate individuals from diverse backgrounds, including members of God’s Love We Deliver, the LGTBQ Center of NYC, The Hudson Guild, and several public schools, enthusiastically filled the venue, resulting in a sold-out shows.

 Program Details